-We are looking for adults aged 25-65 years to participate in an online study looking into poor sleep (insomnia) and how it affects mood and emotional wellbeing.
+We are looking for adults aged 25-65 years to participate in an online study (Emotional Processing in Insomnia Co-occurring with low mood (The EPIC study)) looking into poor sleep (insomnia) and how it affects mood and emotional wellbeing.

 The study is suitable for adults aged 25-65 years who have persistent problems getting to sleep and/or staying asleep, and who are also having some difficulty with their mood and emotions.

 The study will require 10 weeks of participation, and you will be compensated for your time.

 For further information about the study and whether or not this might be suitable for you, please go to:

 Postal address: Dr Sandra Tamm, Sleep & Circadian Neuroscience Institute, Nuffield Department of Clinical Neurosciences, University of Oxford, Sir William Dunn School of Pathology, South Parks Road, OX1 3RE, UK.